 Method 6.
 Clear the Cache of your browser

-You have to clear the cache of your browser once in a while so that it won’t stop working.
-So follow the given steps to clear your browsing data and to fix the DNS_Probe_Finished_No_Internet error:
+You have to clear your browser’s cache once in a while so that it won’t stop working.
+So follow the given steps to clear your browsing data and fix the DNS_Probe_Finished_No_Internet error:

-1. At First, click on the settings tab of your Google Chrome browser.
-And also Find More Tools there and click on it.
+click on the settings tab of your Google Chrome browser.
+And also, Find More Tools there and click on it.
 Now click on Clear Browsing Data.

 Method 7.
 Change Your IP Address Using Command Prompt